bps10/bps10.github.com/research.md

 Below is a video taken during an experimental session.

 <iframe src="https://drive.google.com/file/d/1op-CW3XK4kB0p4wsicoDiujeB5-wvKdY/preview" width="510" height="360"></iframe>

+The first computer monitor shows a live image of a cone mosaic.
+The left panel is an unstablized video.
+The right panel, with a black box surrounding the mosaic, is a stabilized view.
+The subject's natural eye-movements are corrected in real-time.
+This monitor also contains a pupil tracker (bottom right) and the software that controls stimulus delivery (red rectangle on the right side).
+As the video pans to the left, a second monitor shows the real-time wavefront measurements and the adaptive optics control loop.
+Auditory feedback beeps can be heard.
+These sounds indicate the start of each trial and each button press.
+Auditory beeps also indicate when the pupil has moved more than a specified tolerance.

 ### See [publications]({{ site.url }}/publications) for more information.